 housing facility and help students get moved into their rooms.

-All students (and parents if accompanying students) will go to the King Center (855 Lawrence Way, Denver, CO 80204) to check-in for the camp.
+All students (and parents if accompanying students) will go to the City Heights Residence Hall (1191 Larimer Street, Denver, CO 80204) to check-in for the camp.

 Yes, local students do have the option of commuting to campus each